skip to content

 From the Department of Slavonic Studies

-The Slavonic Studies Section at Cambridge is unique in the UK because it offers postgraduate opportunities for the advanced study of Poland, Russia, and Ukraine, with an emphasis on cultural history from the medieval period to the present day.
-The intellectual vitality of the Slavonic Studies Section is particularly evident in the fields of medieval Rus culture; early-modern Ruthenian culture; Polish, Russian, and Ukrainian literatures of the 19th, 20th and 21st centuries; Slavonic linguistics; nationalism studies; memory studies; film and visual culture; the history of science and medicine; print and media culture; and sensory history.
+The Slavonic Studies Section at Cambridge is unique in the United Kingdom for offering postgraduates opportunities in the advanced study of Poland, Russia, and Ukraine, with an emphasis on cultural history from the medieval period to the present day.
+The intellectual vitality of the Slavonic Studies Section is particularly evident in the fields of medieval Rus culture; early-modern Ukrainian culture; Polish, Russian, and Ukrainian literatures of the 19th, 20th and 21st centuries; Slavonic linguistics; nationalism studies; memory studies; film and visual culture; the history of science and medicine; print and media culture; and sensory history.
 Applications are welcome in any of these areas.
 Students taking the PhD in Slavonic Studies may focus on a single national or linguistic tradition, or they may pursue comparative research across languages and national boundaries.
-A dynamic research culture of public lectures, seminars and conferences, together with a close-knit system of supervision and mentoring, encourages individual and collective endeavour within the Section.
+A dynamic research culture of public lectures, seminars and conferences, together with a close-knit system of supervision and mentoring, encourages individual and collective endeavour.

 From the Department of Spanish and Portuguese